-Parent/legal guardian/Participant is willing and able to give written informed consent for participation in the trial moderate comorbidity, as long as this would not render them eligible for 2 doses of COVID-19 vaccine (see exclusion criteria below) as part of the national roll out
+- Parent/legal guardian/Participant is willing and able to give written informed consent for participation in the trial\ - Aged 12 to 16 years inclusive at enrolment - In good health as determined by a trial clinician.
+Participants may have well controlled or mildmoderate comorbidity, as long as this would not render them considered as belonging to a 'high -risk' cohort at particular need of 2 doses of COVID-19 vaccine (see exclusion criteria below) as part of the national roll out - Able and willing (in the Investigator's opinion) to comply with all study requirements - Registered with a GP, and willing to allow the investigators to discuss the participant's medical history with their General Practitioner and access all medical records when relevant to study procedures.